strongloop-bluemix/boilerplates/README.md

 #### Inventory Database

-All weapon inventory is stored in an existing Oracle X3-8 Exadata Database Machine in an extremely secure location.
+All weapon inventory is already available in an **existing** Oracle X3-8 Exadata Database Machine in an extremely secure location.

 The Inventory DB schema looks like this: